rgpass/two-minute-motivation/README.md

 Two Minute Motivation is an app that solves the feeling of laziness by building a small piece of momentum.
 It provides the user with ideas on what they could do to jumpstart themselves.

+I wanted to have a simple app which was just complex enough to allow for implementing various technologies.
+The list of used technologies can be found at the end of this document.

 ## Starting the App

 ### One-Time Setup